Actindo-AG/Documentation/Core1Platform/UsingCore1/04_WorkWithLists.md

 *Actindo Core1 Platform > Any module > LIST view*

 ![List view in a module](../../Assets/Screenshots/Core1Platform/UsingCore1/LISTView.png "[List view in a module]")
-1. Select the view for which you want to define the columns.
+1. If desired, select the view for which you want to define the columns.
-   Alternatively, you have the following options:
+   After adding or removing the columns, you have the following options:
-   - You can define the sortings for a temporary use without changing a view.
+   - You can specify the columns for a temporary use without changing the view.
-   - You can save the changes later in an existing view.
-   - You can create a new view with the new defined sorting.
+   - You can create a new view with the new specified columns.

-2. Consider which columns should be visible without horizontal scrolling and which order is useful.
+2. Consider which columns should be visible without horizontal scrolling and what order is useful.

 3. Click the ![Columns](../../Assets/Icons/Columns.png "[Columns]") (Columns (x)) button top right of the list.
 The *x* indicates the number of columns that are currently displayed.
    A pop-up window is opened in which you can specify the columns.